-O.M.: Long-term investment is vital and is based on robust financial players who are able to make long-term investments in the capital of the businesses or projects in which they are involved.
-The Caisse des Dépôts' model was designed for long-term mandates, meaning that it can provide counter-cyclical measures which are highly necessary in difficult contexts.
-It uses specific, stable resources, such as regulated savings and legal profession deposits, to provide support for public policies and regions by investing in projects with returns which are too low or long for the market, yet vital for future growth.
+O.M.: Long-term investment is vital and relies on robust financial players who are able to make long-term investments in the capital of the businesses or projects in which they are involved.
+The Caisse des Dépôts' model was designed for the long term and offers counter cyclical support, which are highly necessary in difficult periods.
+It uses specific, stable resources, such as regulated savings and deposits by legal professionals, to provide support for public policies and regions by investing in projects with returns which are too low or long for the market, yet vital for future growth.

-L.-C.F.: KfW also works for the Federal State and the Länder (regions) but its operating model and working methods differ to those of Caisse des Dépôts because whilst KfW refinances itself on the international capital markets, it does not manage client deposits and does not operate a regional network.
+L.-C. F.: KfW also works for the German Federal State and the Länder (regions) but its operating model and working methods differ to those of Caisse des Dépôts because whilst KfW refinances itself on the international capital markets, it does not manage client deposits and does not operate a regional network.
 But, now more than ever, KfW and Caisse des Dépôts apply the same long-term investment approach and will be unrivalled players in the economic recovery.

 O.M.: In concrete terms, Caisse des Dépôts implements specific solutions, both through loans and equity, to support and accelerate the economic recovery.
-With more than €26 billion allocated between now and 2024 in our economy, Caisse des Dépôts fully contributes to the French government's economic recovery plan.
+With more than €26 billion to be allocated in our economy between now and 2024, Caisse des Dépôts is playing a key role in the French government's economic recovery plan.

-L.-C.F.: Throughout 2020, KfW allocated €135.3 billion in financing, €50.9 billion of which was specifically for measures to cushion the financial blow of the pandemic.
-Almost 121,000 German businesses, especially SMEs, and 320 start-ups have benefited from the support schemes.
-And almost €4 billion were allocated to developing and emerging countries.
+L.-C. F.: Throughout 2020, KfW allocated €135.3 billion in financing, of which €50.9 billion was specifically for measures to cushion the financial blow of the pandemic.
+Almost 121,000 German businesses, especially SMEs, and 320 start-ups benefited from the support schemes.
+Almost €4 billion was allocated to developing and emerging countries.